gocodezhang/MandJ/README.md

 ## Backend

 The backend system includes a RESTful API (built with Spring Boot) and a MySQL database (built with JPA and Spring Data JPA).
-The database contains below five entities and the RESTful API has corresponding endpoints to support CRUD opertions for all entities.
+The database contains _below five entities_ and the RESTful API has corresponding endpoints to support CRUD opertions for all entities.
-* User: contains the user information (name, profile picture, age, gender, current location) and what family the user is associated with
+* **User**: contains the user information (name, profile picture, age, gender, current location) and what family the user is associated with
-* Family: contains the family name
+* **Family**: contains the family name
-* Photo: contains all photos for families
+* **Photo**: contains all photos for families
-* Event: contains all events for families
+* **Event**: contains all events for families
-* Chat: contains all messages for families
+* **Chat**: contains all messages for families

 ### Database
 Please note below diagram for attributes for entities and their relationships